gammapy/gammapy/docs/introduction.rst

 Make sure to also check out the following packages that contain very useful functionality for gamma-ray astronomy:

-* `Sherpa`_ --- X-ray modeling and fitting package
+* `Sherpa`_ --- X-ray modeling and fitting package by the Chandra X-ray Center
 * `gammalib`_ and `ctools`_ --- Gamma-ray data analysis library and tools by Jürgen Knödlseder
 * `naima`_ --- an SED modeling and fitting package by Victor Zabalza
-* `gammatools`_ --- Python tools for gamma-ray data analysis by Matthew Wood (unclear if open source ... currently has no license file)
+* `gammatools`_ --- Python tools for gamma-ray data analysis by Matthew Wood
 * `GamERa`_ --- a C++ gamma-ray source modeling package by Joachim Hahn

 .. _Sherpa: http://cxc.cfa.harvard.edu/sherpa/